 Remote tracking software installed on an electronic device gives your student a shot at locating the equipment, and, maybe, provide enough information to the campus police to get it back.
 Some universities even offer a recovery service where they will track a lost device.
 Even if you don’t retrieve the device, these products allow the owner to wipe all data remotely to prevent disclosing private information.

 The campus may recommend particular products or applications, and offer purchase discounts.
 If not, there is no shortage of good products and applications available.
 Android vendors and Apple offer apps with their devices.
 There are many other solutions on the market, both free and fee based, depending on your preferences.
-You will even see products that allow tracking of other valuables or items like keys that a student may misplace.
+You will even see products, like Tile stickers, that allow tracking of other valuables or items like keys that a student may misplace.
 A quick web search will turn up dozens of choices, or consult with your local geek squad team for a recommendation.

 Be sure to pick a product that works on all of your student’s devices.
 If your student has a PC and iPhone, get one system that works with both windows and IOS.
 Second, select a product that has a web-based console that either you or your student can log into so you can issue the commands if they can’t.
 Don’t wait until your student is off to school to think about this.
 These features need to be setup ahead of time and it will be easiest to do while at home, especially if some technical assistance is needed.

 4. Renters Insurance